Expert Guidance on Caring For Your Wood Flooring

 Wooden floors are elegant, simplistic and timeless; a material used for hundreds of years due to its beauty and utility.
 A floor type that is associated with extravagant houses that can now be used to bring out the character and colour of whatever rooms you choose to lay it in.
-A naturally easy material to clean, you can use wood flooring in whichever rooms you see fit to add that extra layer of comfort and brilliance, something that the average carpet or tile simply could not achieve.
+A naturally easy material to clean, you can use wood flooring, or even wood-looking tile, in whichever rooms you see fit to add that extra layer of comfort and brilliance, something that the average carpet or tile simply could not achieve.

 What is important is that you focus on caring and treating your wooden flooring to ensure how to keep it healthy and looking excellent.
 Read on to learn more about how to give your wooden flooring the five star care and attention it deserves.

 Daily Maintenance To Maintain Its Natural Shine

 The characteristic glossy, almost glass-like appearance of wooden flooring is what draws people to it.
 Wood flooring demonstrates natural strength and beauty with a delicate radiating glow to finish – one that demands daily maintenance to keep its sparkle alive.
 The beauty of this gorgeous and diverse material is that its daily maintenance routine is minimal.

 Experts recommend a once-daily microfiber mop – most supermarkets or online stores such as Amazon sell these.
 Running a dry microfiber cloth over the flooring will keep the dust off the floor – an essential factor in keeping that all-important shine.
 Another tip – spilling drinks or food is easily done, but don’t let it sit on the surface for long.
 Greasy, sticky, and oily spillages may penetrate and stain or cause warping.

 Yes, it’s impossible to stop dirt and grime from touching the floors entirely but getting into the habit of taking shoes off before walking on the flooring can prevent unnecessarily dirt from sitting on the floor surface.